hcai-mms/hcai-mms.github.io/_publications/2021_RecSysLBR_PopBiasGender.md

 bibentry: article
 bib:
   # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle: Proceedings of the 15th ACM Conference on Recommender Systems
+  booktitle: Proceedings of the 15th ACM Conference on Recommender Systems (RecSys)
   editor:
   publisher: Association for Computing Machinery
   address: New York, NY, USA